 I was scrolling through my Facebook feed yesterday.
-Someone asked a question that got my attention.
-“What does it take to be a good mother?”
+Someone posted a question that got my attention.
+"What does it take to be a good mother?"
+I read the question three times.
 Before looking at responses, I answered the question for myself.
 Then I began to read.

 "A good mother gives everything to her children."

 "What makes a good mother is sacrificing your needs and wants for the betterment of your child."

 "A good mother is the type of woman that puts her children first without question."